paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ### Go Further: Adjust a URL Parameter

-After publishing, try editing a URL parameter directly in your browser's address bar – no need to go back to the Web Page Builder.
+After publishing, try editing a URL parameter directly in your browser's address bar — no need to go back to the Web Page Builder.
+First, remove the `#/` from the end of the URL before adding a parameter with `&`.

 Add one of these to the end of your published page URL and press Enter: